-'Apprentice' contestant lawsuit will proceed as Trump seeks stay: NY judge
+'Apprentice' contestant's lawsuit against Trump to proceed: NY judge

 She came forward during the 2016 presidential campaign, and Trump called her allegations lies.
 He also retweeted a post calling Zervos’ claims a “hoax.”

-Zervos is one of more than a dozen women who have publicly accused Trump of sexual misconduct.
-The White House has said the women are lying.
+The White House has labeled as liars more than a dozen women who have publicly accused Trump of sexual misconduct.

-Kasowitz said at Tuesday’s hearing that he may seek to bar any other women who have accused Trump of sexual misconduct from testifying in the case, though he did not make a formal motion.
+Kasowitz said at Tuesday’s hearing that he may seek to exclude from the case any evidence about other women who have accused Trump of sexual misconduct, though he did not make a formal motion.

+Schechter set a schedule for exchange of evidence, saying it should begin with documents.
+Depositions of the parties must be done by Jan.
+31, 2019, raising the possibility that Trump would have to submit to questioning by Zervos’ lawyers before that date.

+A state appeals court last month refused to stay the Zervos case while it considered Trump’s appeal of a Schecter order in March that the case go ahead.
+Trump is now asking the Court of Appeals to impose a stay.

-Zervos’ lawyer, Mariann Wang, said multiple judges had already rebuffed Trump’s argument and the case should be allowed to go ahead.
+Zervos’ lawyer, Mariann Wang, said multiple judges had rebuffed Trump’s argument and the case should be go ahead.

 “We understand it should be orderly.
 We want to cooperate with defendant in good faith to figure out when and how to proceed,” she said.